MSallermann/chemfit/docs/index.rst

 ..
-SCMEFitting documentation master file, created by sphinx-quickstart on Thu Jun  5 11:32:11 2025.
+ChemFit documentation master file, created by sphinx-quickstart on Thu Jun  5 11:32:11 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ################
-SCMEFitting
+ChemFit
 ################

-**SCMEFitting**, is a package to support fitting the parameters of potentials described by an ASE calculator by minimizing objective functions.
+**ChemFit**, is a package to support fitting the parameters of potentials described by an ASE calculator by minimizing objective functions.

 -------------------------